Best Bruxism Nightguard

 Experts agree that the best bruxism nightguard is one that is custom-fit to your teeth and flexible enough to provide comfortable wear while being strong enough to prevent your teeth from grinding together in your sleep.
 Our patented VistaMaxx was developed for just that purpose.
 When you first receive your CustMbite Nightguard, you will follow the detailed instructions provided and mold the nightguard to your teeth.
 This provides a great deal of comfort and ensures the bruxism nightguard will stay in place in your mouth all night.
 After all, if it’s on the pillow, it’s not protecting you against the effects of bruxism.

 If you have braces, you may have found it difficult to find a custom-fit nightguard.
 We made our nightguard so that people who wear braces can fit it to their teeth as well.
 Not only that, but you can remold it each time your teeth shift, and then again at the end when the braces come off.
 This can save you a great deal since you don’t have to buy a new nightguard each time your teeth move.
-If you also snore, you may be interested in an anti-snoring device such as the CustMbite Snoring System.
+If you also snore, you may be interested in an anti-snoring device such as the CustMbite Snore Relief Mouthpiece.

 The CustMbite Nightguard has been evaluated and cleared by the FDA and is free of BPA, PVC, latex, and phthalates.
 It doesn’t absorb saliva, water, or bacteria so it’s easy to keep clean, especially when using CustMbite's All Natural Oral Appliance Cleaner for nightguards, retainers, dentures, and more.